1. What made the Filipino insurrection "far different than any conflict in which Americans had previously fought"?

 Racial attitudes at the turn of the century helped shaped American perceptions of Cuba, Puerto Rico, and the Philippines, by there already being ideas of what the citizens of these islands were like.
 As the reading states, "in line with the racial stereotypes of the day, most American leaders had little hope for the blacks and Asians who lived in Cuba, Puerto rico, the Philippines, and Guam could be a force of progress.
 At the same time, the Spanish were thought of as backward and cruel."
 Because of the accusations made before even knowing of these people of these different islands, America thought that these people were not capable of having their own democracies, but were also in fear of having them as apart of the United States because they may have been a threat to the political system in America.

-5. Why did Emilio Aguinaldo feel that the United States supported his campaign for Filipino independence
+5. Why did Emilio Aguinaldo feel that the United States supported his campaign for Filipino independence?

 Emilio Aguinaldo felt that the United States supported his campaign for Filipino independence because he pretty much planned to run a democracy.
 The United States was going to liberate the Philippines, but Emilio said that he was " the head of the temporary revolutionary government, and he planned to hold elections."
 Elections generally go along with the idea of democracy and that's what the United States was and still is run by politically.
 Also, seeing as the United States was planning on liberating the Philippines, Emilio being there as a leader would give the United States some peace at mind because there would be someone who is at least some what in charge in the Philippines, after they are no longer United States property.